codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/custom-helm-uploads.md

 ---
-title: "Custom Helm uploads"
+title: "Creating and uploading Helm packages"
-description: "How to create and upload Helm packages manually"
+description: "Create and upload Helm packages manually"
 group: new-helm
 redirect_from:
   - /docs/create-helm-artifacts-using-codefresh-pipeline/
 toc: true
 ---

-Helm packages are just Tar files.
+Helm packages are just TAR files.
 Helm repositories are simple file hierarchies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure).
-It is perfectly possible to run custom commands and upload manually indexes and packages to a Helm repo.
+You can run custom commands and manually upload indexes and packages to a Helm repo.

->Notice that this page shows some non-standard Helm examples.
+>This page shows some non-standard Helm examples.
 For the basic use cases, (and if you are just getting started with Helm), see the [quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/) and the [main documentation]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/) instead.

 ## Package a Helm chart
-Below is an example for a freestyle step that packages the chart and then extracts the chart name from the command output.
+Below is an example of a freestyle step that packages the Helm chart and then extracts the chart name from the command output.
 It also saves that package name in an environment variable for later use.

   `YAML`
 {% highlight yaml %}